+Deet is the original insect repellent standard.
 Developed by the U.S. Army in 1946, DEET (N,N-diethyl-m-toluamide) is a synthetic chemical that provides one to six-plus hours of complete protection against mosquitoes, depending on its concentration.
 DEET has been used billions of times by hundreds of millions of people (including an estimated 30 percent of the U.S. population each year).
 When properly applied, it has virtually no proven adverse health effects, though in rare cases a contact skin rash can result from exposure.
 The EPA has completed several comprehensive assessments of DEET over the years (most recently in 1998) and concludes that repellents containing DEET do not present a health concern as long as consumers follow label directions.

 But DEET has some notable drawbacks.
 It imparts a greasy feel to the skin upon application.
 It emits a distinctive—and to many, unpleasant—odor.
 And it has the ability to dissolve certain plastics and some synthetic materials, including rayon, spandex, and vinyl.
 This is a particular hazard for sunglasses and plastic eyeglass lenses.
 (It has no effect on nylon, wool, or cotton.)

+Picaridin is a newer option.
 Created by Bayer in the 1980s, picaridin (pronounced pih-CARE-a-den) is a synthetic compound developed from a plant extract from the genus Piper, the same plant genus that produces table pepper.
 Picaridin has been available since 1998 in Europe and Australia—where it is the best-selling insect repellent—but was approved for sale in the United States only in 2005.
 (You may see it listed as KBR 3023, Bayrepel, or icaridin.)
 As with DEET, the EPA has concluded that the normal use of picaridin does not present a health concern.

-The percentage of DEET or picaridin in a repellent determines its protection time, with higher concentrations offering longer protection.
+Users should note that the percentage of DEET or picaridin in a repellent determines its protection time, with higher concentrations offering longer protection.
 DEET is available in concentrations from 4 percent to 100 percent; picaridin levels range from 7 to 20 percent.